Characteristic Evolution and Matching: Cauchy-Characteristic Matching

 Anderson and Hobill proposed that their method be extended to general relativity by matching a numerical solution to an analytic $1/r$ expansion in null coordinates.
 Most perturbative-numerical matching schemes that have been implemented in general relativity have been based upon perturbations of a Schwarzschild background using the standard Schwarzschild time slicing~\cite{ab1,ab2,ab3,all1,rupright,rezzmatz,nagar}.
 It would be interesting to compare results with an analytic-numeric matching scheme based upon the true null cones.
 Although the full proposal by Anderson and Hobill has not been carried out, characteristic techniques have been used~\cite{lous,zlochadv,zlochret} to study the radiation content of numerical solutions by treating the far field as a perturbation of a Schwarzschild spacetime.

-Most metric based treatments of gravitational radiation are based upon perturbations of the Schwarzschild metric and solve the underlying Regge--Wheeler~\cite{regge} and Zerilli~\cite{zerilli} equations using traditional spacelike Cauchy hypersurfaces.
+Most metric based treatments of gravitational radiation are based upon perturbations of the Schwarzschild metric and solve the underlying Regge--Wheeler~\cite{regge} and ~\cite{zerilli} equations using traditional spacelike Cauchy hypersurfaces.
 At one level, these approaches \emph{extract} the radiation from a numerical solution in a region with outer boundary $\mathcal{B}$ by using data on an inner worldtube $\mathcal{W}$ to construct the perturbative solution.
 Ambiguities are avoided by use of Moncrief's gauge invariant perturbation quantities~\cite{moncrief}.
-For this to work, $\mathcal{W}$ must not only be located in the far field, i.e. many wavelengths from the source, but, because of the lack of proper outer boundary data, it is necessary that the boundary $\mathcal{B}$ be sufficiently far outside $\mathcal{W}$ so that the extracted radiation is not contaminated by back-reflection for some significant window of time.
+For this to work, $\mathcal{W}$ must not only be located in the far field, i.e.\ many wavelengths from the source, but, because of the lack of proper outer boundary data, it is necessary that the boundary $\mathcal{B}$ be sufficiently far outside $\mathcal{W}$ so that the extracted radiation is not contaminated by back-reflection for some significant window of time.
 This poses extreme computational requirements in a 3D problem.
 This extraction strategy has also been carried out using characteristic evolution in the exterior of $\mathcal{W}$ instead of a perturbative solution, i.e.\ Cauchy-characteristic extraction~\cite{cce} (see Section~\ref{sec:cce}).

-A study by Babiuc, Szil{\'{a}}gyi, Hawke, and Zlochower carried out in the perturbative regime~\cite{babiuc} show that CCE compares favorably with Zerilli extraction and has advantages at small extraction radii.
-When the extraction worldtube is sufficiently large, e.g. $r=200\lambda$, where $\lambda$ is the characteristic wavelength of the radiation, the Zerilli and CCE methods both give excellent results.
-However, the accuracy of CCE remains unchanged at small extraction radii, e.g. $r=10\lambda$, whereas the Zerilli approach shows error associated with near zone effects.
+A study by Babiuc, Szil{\'{a}}gyi, Hawke, and Zlochower carried out in the perturbative regime~\cite{babiuc} shows that CCE compares favorably with Zerilli extraction and has advantages at small extraction radii.
+When the extraction worldtube is sufficiently large, e.g.\ $r=200\lambda$, where $\lambda$ is the characteristic wavelength of the radiation, the Zerilli and CCE methods both give excellent results.
+However, the accuracy of CCE remains unchanged at small extraction radii, e.g.\ $r=10\lambda$, whereas the Zerilli approach shows error associated with near zone effects.
+This flexibility to apply CCE to small extraction radii has proved advantageous in the simulations of stellar collapse~\cite{reis3,collapsar} discussed in Sec.~\ref{sec:stelcoll}.